sector-f/pong-rs/README.md

 the paddle getting to the correct location fast enough.
 Unfortunately, this is also causing a bit of jitter when the ball goes over the center line and the AI's target location changes.

-After hitting the ball, the AI returns the paddle to the middle of the screen.